 For the next decade she rose through the ranks at some of Ireland’s top advertising agencies: she was given the position of writer at Young Advertising in 1973 and senior writer with Peter Owens Advertising in 1975.
 She returned to ARKS in 1976 and then moved on to COP Advertising in 1978.
 In 1980 she was appointed creative director at McConnell Advertising, a position she held until 1991, and while there won multiple industry awards for her campaigns for brands including Ballygowan, Ryanair and Kerrygold.
 In August 1991 she moved on a part-time basis to Irish International Advertising and in 1994 wrote one of the best-loved and most enduring Christmas radio commercials for Barry’s tea entitled ‘Train’, about a father reminiscing about a childhood gift of a toy train; it has been broadcast regularly since and stands as the longest-running radio commercial in Irish advertising history.
 The quality of Donnelly’s work was recognised on numerous occasions.
 In 1986 and 1987 she was the winner of the National Newspapers of Ireland grand prix (where she wryly observed that her success allowed her bank manager Mr Joy to live up to his name), and she won numerous Institute of Creative Advertising and Design (ICAD) awards, including four craft awards for copy.

 From 1991 Donnelly’s interest turned increasingly to writing outside the realm of advertising and to supporting the arts.
 In her younger years she had published fiction in Over 21 and Young Irish Writing, as well as what she described as ‘execrable poetry’ in the Dublin Magazine, but in November 1993 RTÉ One television broadcast a play she wrote entitled ‘Tossed salad’, which was well received.
-Throughout the 1990s she was a regular columnist for the Sunday Independent and Irish Tatler, writing on fashion, food and politics, and in 2003 she published her first novel, The state of Grace, which Nuala O’Faolain (qv) described as ‘a story told with increasing joie de vivre’ (Ir.
-Independent, 19 Oct.
+Throughout the 1990s she was a regular columnist for the Sunday Independent and Irish Tatler, writing on fashion, food and politics, and in 2003 she published her first novel, The state of Grace, which Nuala O’Faolain (qv) described as ‘a story told with increasing joie de vivre’ (Irish Independent, 19 Oct.
 2014).
 In addition to serving on the board of the Gaiety School of Acting, she was the first chairperson of the Rough Magic Theatre Company, a position she held for twelve years.
-She never wavered in her steadfast support for Rough Magic: the company’s artistic director Lynne Parker described her as ‘a warrior queen [who] believed in us more than we believed in ourselves’ (Ir.
-Times, 14 Oct.
+She never wavered in her steadfast support for Rough Magic: the company’s artistic director Lynne Parker described her as ‘a warrior queen [who] believed in us more than we believed in ourselves’ (Irish Times, 14 Oct.
 2014).

 In 2009 Donnelly married her long-time partner Frank Sheerin, a fellow copywriter from her days in ARKS Advertising, and the couple moved to Roscrea, Co.
 Tipperary.
 She died on 8 October 2014 at Milford Care Centre, Limerick, shortly after being diagnosed with cancer.
 Her funeral mass was held at St Mary’s Church, Haddington Road, Dublin and she was afterwards cremated at Mount Jerome cemetery.
 In November 2014 she was posthumously awarded the Louise Jesson award at the Love Radio awards for her services to the radio advertising industry.
 Such was the outpouring of affection and warmth following her death that in January 2015 her family and friends gathered at the Project Arts Centre in Temple Bar, Dublin, to celebrate her life, and in April 2019 Lynne Parker directed a posthumous staged reading of Donnelly’s radio drama Powerplay at the Project.
 In 2018 ICAD created the Catherine Donnelly Lifetime Achievement Award, its first such award, to honour one of Ireland’s most respected and best-loved copywriters.